rtumaykin/ssis-build/README.md

 Password to decrypt original project data if its current protection level is either `EncryptAllWithPassword` or `EncryptSensitiveWithPassword`,  in which case the value should be supplied, otherwise build will fail.

 - **-NewPassword:**
 Password to encrypt resulting project if its resulting protection level is either `EncryptAllWithPassword` or `EncryptSensitiveWithPassword`.
-If ommitted, the value of the &lt;Password&gt; switch is used for encryption, unless original protection level was `DontSaveSensitive`.
+If ommitted, the value of the **-Password** switch is used for encryption, unless original protection level was `DontSaveSensitive`.
 In this case the value should be supplied, otherwise build will fail.

 - **-Parameter:**
 Project or Package parameter.
 Name is a standard full parameter name including the scope.
 For example `Project::Parameter1`.
 During the build, these values will replace existing values regardless of what they were originally.